-Proverbs could be compared to that era’s tweet.
+Proverbs could be compared to this era’s tweet.
 The verses in the book Proverbs are short, pithy sayings of advice that are universal truths.
-It teaches us how to behave.
+They espouse how to behave.
 Each proverb verse length is short enough that it is comparable to today’s “tweet” regulated 140-characters or less in their message platform on the social media venue Twitter.

-King Solomon, David’s son , gets most of the credit for writing Proverbs than anyone else.
+King Solomon, David’s son, gets most of the credit for writing Proverbs than anyone else.
 He gives us Divine wisdom through human telling.
 Legend has it Solomon wrote over 3000 proverbs and 1005 songs.
-One of his renown adages of wisdom was in solving the problem in the story of two women struggling over the claim of possession and motherhood to a baby (1Kgs.
+One of his renown adages of wisdom was in solving the problem in the dilemma of two women struggling over the claim of possession and motherhood to a baby (cf. 1Kgs.
 3:16-28).
 Dating the book of Proverbs puts it at the end of Solomon’s life with him living in the southern kingdom of Judah.

 Jesus’ wisdom is seen throughout his ministry interactions.
 He taught in parables to explain life and principles.
 The Greek word for parable is the Hebrew word for proverb.
 Some reading interpretations limit the meaning of Jesus’ parables to one single truth.
 However, there are many different ways to interpret parables.
-For example, the prodigal son parable has the traditional meaning of the wayward son coming home, with a possible one perhaps coming from the standpoint of the brother.
-Both tell a story about the relationship between man and God.
+For example, the prodigal son parable has the traditional meaning of the wayward son coming home, with a possible one perhaps coming from the standpoint of the prodigal son’s brother who was confused about how God embraces the lost ones.
+Both tell an account about the relationship between man and God.

 Proverbs 30:4 “tweets” or points to a description of Jesus who has gone to heaven and will come back again, the same one who established all the ends of the earth.
 Jesus is associated with wisdom and Proverbs provides the contextual background to this wisdom on how to successfully behave.